-I’m the author of An Invisible Geography, poems of place and displacement.
+I’m also the author of An Invisible Geography, poems of place and displacement.
 It includes my favorite type of writing, the prose poem, a versatile hybrid, like the verse novel.
 My books for younger readers include Women in Film and Sexism & Race (Being Female in America).
 My work has appeared in Haiti Noir, Becoming: What Makes a Woman, Spoon River Poetry Review, American Decades: Primary Sources, Literary Newsmakers, So Spoke the Earth, The New York Times, International Herald Tribune, Radcliffe Quarterly, and the On Being blog.
 I’ve also published film and book reviews, profiles, travel writing, and other nonfiction.
 I’m a member of the Authors Guild, Haitian Studies Association, We Need Diverse Books, and the Society for Children’s Book Writers & Illustrators.

 Haiti Noir, edited by Edwidge Danticat (2010)